DustinMorado/subTOM/docs/source/scripts/subtom_preprocess.rst

 ----------------------

 apix
-  The pixel size of the motion-corrected tilt-series in Angstroms.
+  The pixel size of the raw movie frames if they exist, or the pixelsize of the "_aligned.st" stack if alignframes and dose-weighting is not being done.
+The actual pixelsize used in CTF estimation is apix * sum_bin.

 do_ctffind4
   If this is set to 1, the defocus will be estimated with CTFFIND4.